logicalclocks/hops-docs/docs/user_guide/hopsworks/jobs.rst

 Jobs
 ===========================

 The Jobs tabs is the way to create and run YARN applications.
-HopsWorks supports the following YARN applications:
+Hopsworks supports the following YARN applications:

 * Apache Spark
 * Apache Flink